the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/paper.md

 The *Boost your research reproducibility with Binder* workshops were conducted to increase the number of people publishing their data analyses using this tool which enables others to access, edit, re-run and re-use that content.
 Preparing and delivering these workshops also enabled the *Turing Way* project to feedback directly to the open source Binder project.
 It also had the immediate impact that one of the participants has already incorporated using Binder in their teaching, and contributed their slides on using Binder for fully reproducible research in R as an alternative to the Python-focused workshop.

+# Acknowledgements

+This work was supported by The UKRI Strategic Priorities Fund under the EPSRC Grant EP/T001569/1, particularly the "Tools, Practices and Systems" theme within that grant, and by The Alan Turing Institute under the EPSRC grant EP/N510129/1.

 # References